krasing/data-analysis-with-R/instructor_notes.md

 This allows us to subset the data so we get all the purchases occasions for the households in the sample.
 Then, we create scatterplots of price vs. time and facet by the sample id.

 Use the `pch` or `shape` parameter to specify the symbol when plotting points.
-Scroll down to 'Plotting Points' on [QuickR's Graphical Parameters] (http://www.statmethods.net/advgraphs/parameters.html).
+Scroll down to 'Plotting Points' on [QuickR's Graphical Parameters](http://www.statmethods.net/advgraphs/parameters.html).

 ```{r}
 set.seed(4230)